cloneable/stc/README.md

-# stacker
+# Stacker

 Easy git rebasing of stacked feature branches

+## Workflow

+Stacker is recommended for a workflow where individual contributors work in the same repository where commits are made in separate dev branches each owned by one contributor and merged via pull request with review into a main or topic branch.
+Stacker helps with managing entire *stacks* of these dev branches, i.e. when they are branched off of and depend on each other, allowing for a more rapid development.

-## Use
+## Usage

-Stacker is good at rebasing multiple local branches that "sit" on each other: stacked branches.
-These are usually branches owned by one person and send as individual pull requests.
-If the base branch changes or any of the branches in between the ones on top need to be rebased.

-* `stacker init` checks and creates any stacker-related refs.
+* `stacker init [--force]` checks and creates any stacker-related refs.
+If `--force` is used invalid refs are removed or replaced too.
-* `stacker show` prints a graph of the entire stack.
+* `stacker show` lists all stacker tracked branches with status as graph.
-* `stacker clean [--force]` removes any stacker-related refs. `--force` must be used to when cleaning is called mid-rebase.
+* `stacker clean [--force] [<branch>...]` removes any stacker-related refs.
+  `--force` must be used to when cleaning is called mid-rebase.
-* `stacker purge` deletes all deletable (=fully merged) branches.
 * `stacker create <branch>` creates new branch, marks it for remote tracking and switches to it.
-* `stacker rebase [<branch>]` rebases current stack or stack starting at `<branch>`.
-* `stacker push [<branch>]` pushes all outdated branches or all branches starting at `<branch>`.
 * `stacker delete <branch>` safely deletes local branch and remote branch.
+* `stacker rebase [<branch>...]` rebases current stack or stack starting at `<branch>`.
+* `stacker sync [<branch>...]` fetches remote branches of stacker tracked branches and base branches, prunes deleted remote refs and pushes all outdated branches.

 ## Under the Hood